UwUOwOUmUOmO/custom-godot/README.md

 - State automaton: A simple module that provide GDscript class objects with a performance way to interact with finite state machine.
 While being faster than most GDscript implementation (thanks to it being implemented in C++), this module in itself is not very efficient
 - RTS Com: A module that provide the game that I was making with a way to manage and interact a massive game match.
 The match could contains dozens of squadrons, and each squadron could have up to 40 units with their own states and animation, that's why a unique and efficient way is required to handle it, and `Sentrience` (the main singleton class of this module) does just that

+Please note that while I have modified this codebase, it remains subject to the original [MIT License](LICENSE.txt) that applies to the Godot project.

+Thank you to the Godot community for providing the foundation on which my modifications are built.

  ## Mô tả
-Đây là một bản fork của Godot Engine bởi tôi, cycastic (aka.
+Đây là một bản mã nguồn của Godot Engine được chỉnh sửa bởi tôi, cycastic (aka.
 UwUOwOUmUOmO).
 Repo này ban đầu được tạo ra để sử dụng cho dự án game indie của tôi nhưng do nhiều lý do, tôi đã quyết định công khai nó.
 Sau đây là các tính năng tôi đã thêm vào engine, không theo thứ tự nào cả:

 - Advanced curve: lớp con của `Curve`, dùng để tính tích phân của hình cung bằng phương pháp hình thang